 Swan Lake and Heron Pond Trail is a 8.1 mile moderately trafficked loop trail located near Moran, Wyoming that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.

 Description Starting from the Hermitage Point trailhead, this hike skirts Colter Bay's eastern shore and heads south on Hermitage Service Road.
 At the next trail intersection turn right onto Jackson Lake Overlook Trail. continue south, bypass Hermitage Point Cutoff on your left, and follow the eastern shore of Heron Pond to an intersection with Hermitage Point Trail.
 Turn right at this intersection.
 After departing from Heron Pond, the trail continues south.
 Eventually, the trail enters an open sage meadow, continue through the open meadows as your hike takes you north along the eastern shoreline of Hermitage Point.
 Pass the designated campsite and Hermitage Point Cutoff trail by staying right, then turn left at the next intersection with another Hermitage Point Cutoff.
 From here the trail goes over a tiny hill and terminates at a four-way intersection with Swan Lake Trail and Jackson Lake Overlook Trail.
 Stay right to join Swan Lake Trail.
 Swan Lake Trail skirts the western edge of Swan Lake.
 Once you've departed Swan Lake, turn right at the next intersection with a connector trail, and the trail finishes back where you started.